-In addition to the above there is a variety of other IT equipment in school including; Probots, LEGO, CD players, voice recorders and headphones.
-We also have a link with Aldershot library which enables allows us to borrow microbits on request.
+In addition to the above there is a variety of other IT equipment in school including; Probots, microbits, CD players, voice recorders and headphones..

-Finally a service level agreement with Agile is currently in place to help support the computing lead to fulfil their role in regards to software and hardware requirements alongside Schools Broadband council who provide our internet and related security and filters.
-An IT technician visits the school on a fortnightly basis.
+Finally, a service level agreement with Agile is currently in place to help support the computing lead to fulfil their role in regards to software and hardware requirements alongside Schools Broadband council who provide our internet and related security and filters.
+An IT technician conducts server checks on a fortnightly basis and visits in person monthly.